mabok-n/hangman123/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 ## Table of Contents:
--Description
+- Description
--Aim and Objectives
+- Aim and Objectives
--Features
+- Features
--Installation insturctions
+- Installation insturctions
--Usage Instructions
+- Usage Instructions
--File Structure
+- File Structure
--License Information
+- License Information

 ## Description: